 Will Smith entered as a prince but ruled the ‘90s as a king thanks in part to the beloved sitcom The Fresh Prince of Bel-Air.
-After pulling up to a house ‘about 7 or 8’, he became part of a family that quickly became as beloved as The Simpsons or that other Royle family.
+After pulling up to a house ‘about seven or eight’, he became part of a family that quickly became as beloved as The Simpsons or that other Royle family.

 Sure, Will may have been the star, but he’d be nowhere without Jazzy Jeff being thrown from the doorstep, Carlton dancing to Tom Jones, or sharing an emotional moment with Uncle Phil that still stands as one of Smith’s best performances to date.
 Long live the prince!

-Incredibly, a show littered with monkeys, poultry, and beloved felines with poor hygiene is still a series that’s still fought over by networks and streaming services 17 years since its finale.
+Incredibly, a sitcom littered with monkeys, poultry, and beloved felines with poor hygiene is a show that’s still fought over by networks and streaming services 17 years after its finale.
 The story of a group of 20-somethings leaning on each other in their busy New York lives made Friends one of the most beloved sitcoms of our time.

 After Rachel got off the plane, the effort to reignite this lighting in a coffee cup was replicated by so many other shows, with only a few coming close.
+The biggest reason for this is the charismatic Friends cast who perfectly played off each other.
+With the recent tragic passing of Matthew Perry (everyone’s beloved Chandler Bing), our endless re-watches will no doubt hit a little harder from now on.
 In the end, Friends still stands as the comedy classic some will always “pivot” to.

-While it may seem out of touch now, there’s plenty of glimmers in modern-day animation that have both Ren & Stimpy to thank, “you idiots!”
+While it may seem out of touch now, there are plenty of glimmers in modern-day animation that have both Ren and Stimpy to thank, “you idiots!”

 Before Omri Katz got into a bunch of Hocus Pocus, he moved to the weird capital of the world in Eerie, Indiana.
-Part Stephen King book and part Amblin movie, the show ran for just a single season but had a lasting effect with its fever dream-like episodes.
+Part Stephen King’s book and part Amblin movie, the show ran for just a single season but had a lasting effect with its fever-dream-like episodes.

-Spawning two films, a prequel series, and an impending revival, the world has always been drawn to Carrie Bradshaw’s world of stupidly expensive wardrobes and tumultuous relationships that always led her back to Big.
+Spawning two films, a prequel series, and now a revival with And Just Like That, the world has always been drawn to Carrie Bradshaw’s world of stupidly expensive wardrobes and tumultuous relationships that always led her back to Big.

 If it wasn’t Rachel and Ross, it was Dawson and Joey.
 The Beek and his Creek mates going through teenage troubles dominated the world at one point, regardless of their snarky conversations and overly critical film analysis they had.

-The Scoobies battles against the forces of darkness had top tier episodes that stand alone as major moments in television, boasting some terrifying creatures of the week (we’re looking at you ‘Hush’).
+One of the best fantasy series ever, it saw the Scoobies battle against the forces of darkness and had top-tier episodes that stand alone as major moments in television, boasting some terrifying creatures of the week (we’re looking at you, ‘Hush’).

-It’s crazy to think that after giving Eric Cartman an anal probe, South Park would go on to become one of the most ground-breaking animated series that didn’t have a spiky-haired kid in.
+It’s crazy to think that after giving Eric Cartman an anal probe, South Park would go on to become one of the most ground-breaking animated series that didn’t have a spiky-haired kid in it.

 Cutting to the bone of current events with reckless abandon and loading enough swear jars to fill a Swiss bank account, Stan, Kyle, Kenny, and Cartman’s offensively brilliant adventures have them in the public eye for years.
-It stands to reason then that a recent $900 million ensures they’re not going anywhere soon.
+It stands to reason, then, that a recent $900 million deal ensures they’re not going anywhere soon.

-Netflix may have done a great job at adapting the comic book character recently.
-Still, the chances are that if you mention Sabrina The Teenage Witch to someone, they’re going to picture Melissa Joan Hart bickering with an animatronic cat.
+Netflix may have done a great job at adapting the comic book character recently but, still, the chances are that if you mention Sabrina The Teenage Witch to someone, they’re going to picture Melissa Joan Hart bickering with an animatronic cat.

 Casting spells and learning valuable life lessons were part and parcel for another of Nickelodeon’s finest who just wanted to get her witches license and a date with Harvey.
 Another lovely bubble of ’90s greatness that has never lost its magic.